 After receiving ISCO’s neural stem cell treatment, Kevin has managed to sustain his active lifestyle and use his cycling capabilities to raise awareness.
 This past summer, the 67-year-old competed in a ride of more than 1,400 miles from South Australia to Queensland to help raise money for Parkinson’s South Australia in hopes of creating a cycling program geared towards those afflicted with Parkinson’s disease.

 Unlike its competitors, ISCO remains on the cusp of innovation as the only company to conduct a pluripotent stem cell based clinical trial in Parkinson’s disease, with Kevin’s being a success story that continues to unfold.
 ISCO’s breakthrough stem cell treatment promises to significantly advance the field of regenerative medicine.
 “Our team is working tirelessly to bring the stem cell therapy through clinical trials to improve the quality of life of the millions of patients suffering from Parkinson’s disease.
-We will publish the results of our clinical trials and make them available to the public as soon as possible,” commented Russell Kern, PhD, ISCO’s Chief Scientific Officer and member of the American Academy of Neurology.
+We will publish the results of our clinical trials and make them available to the public as soon as possible,” commented Russell Kern, PhD, ISCO’s Chief Scientific Officer.

 To learn more about this study, you or your doctor may contact the study research staff at +1-760-940-6383 or email@example.com